grafana/pyroscope/docs/sources/operators-guide/configure/configuring-shuffle-sharding/index.md

 ### Compactor shuffle sharding

-By default, tenant blocks can be compacted by any Grafana Mimir compactor.
+By default, tenant blocks can be compacted by any Grafana Fire compactor.

 When you enable compactor shuffle sharding by setting `-compactor.compactor-tenant-shard-size` (or its respective YAML configuration option) to a value higher than `0` and lower than the number of available compactors, only the specified number of compactors are eligible to compact blocks for a given tenant.